jamesroutley/24a2/website/content/tutorial.md

 </html>
 ```

-Here, we've created a HTML file that runs three JavaScript scripts:
+Here, we've created a HTML file that runs two JavaScript scripts:

-1. Imports [P5.js](https://p5js.org), the graphics library we use to draw things
-2. Imports the 24a2 game engine code
+1. Imports the 24a2 game engine code
-3. Runs the script where we'll define our game
+2. Runs the script where we'll define our game

 Next, create a new file called `game.js`, and copy and paste the following code
 into it: